lightning/blips/blip-tap.md

 * `accepted_rate_tick` is the proposed rate for the volume unit expressed in the internal unit of a `tick`.

-* `expiry_seconds` is the amount of seconds to use for the expiry of both the quote and the invoice
+* `expiry` is the quote expiry lifetime unix timestamp.
+The quote is only valid until this time.

 * `rfq_sig` is a signature over the serialized contents of the message